apache/incubator-milagro-mpc/README.md

 ## Model

-There is a model written in Python in ./model
+There is a model of the MPC protocol written in Python in ./model.
+This is used for development and will be removed in the final release.

+## Python

+There is a Python wrapper in the ./python.

 ## Virtual machine